conveyal/analysis-ui/docs/prepare-inputs/index.md

 # Preparing baseline network

 Start by gathering [GTFS](../glossary.html#GTFS) files for the transit agencies whose service will be included in your scenarios.
+Ensure any GTFS you upload follows requirements of the specification.
+Various [validation tools](https://gtfs.org/testing/) are available.
+Common issues include:
+* Missing required files
+* Calendar dates that do not cover an intended date of analysis.
+* Using values other than 0-7 in the route_type column of routes.txt

 If there is no GTFS available for your region, as a workaround you can use a valid GTFS feed from somewhere else in the world, follow the steps below, then attempt to [import route alignment shapefiles](../edit-scenario/index.html#importing-modifications-from-shapefiles) representing service in your region.

 ## Setting up a new region